 including the Paramedic and EMT programs, admission requirements, national registry exam and FAQs.

-Students in the EMS program pay tuition to Brookhaven College along with various other fees (including fees for Texas Department of State Health Services registration and National Registry of EMTs testing).
+Students in the EMS program pay tuition to Brookhaven College along with various other expenses (including costs for Texas Department of State Health Services registration and National Registry of EMTs testing).

 Firefighters may be eligible for tuition waiver under state regulations.